Podcast Pitch Templates That Actually Get Bookings (We Analyzed 8,757 Pitches)

 What they recently did: [Published research / achieved a result / released data]

-The key insight or stat: [Specific finding that's compelling]
+The key insight or stat: [Specific compelling finding]

 Write a short podcast pitch email based on a referral.